FerCanAra/IIR_ROS2_Tutorial/README.md

 # ROS 2 Tutorial Robotics Students - University of Almería - B. in Informatics Engineering

-Repository containing a tutorial to help you understand ROS 2 from scratch in just 6 hours!
+Repository containing a tutorial to help you understand ROS 2 from scratch in just 4 stages!
 It is focuses on the morphological and kinematic analysis of mobile robots, as well as the implementation of control and navigation algorithms using the **ROS 2 (Humble/Iron)** middleware and the high-performance **Webots** and **MVSim** simulator.

 <img width="355" height="255" alt="image" src="https://github.com/user-attachments/assets/cfbb1315-219f-4558-b141-25f5ac2dc8d5" />
 <img width="450" height="350" alt="image7" src="https://github.com/user-attachments/assets/19188ead-06c4-4a75-8e07-18b4cfd6e051" />